Equation of State Extrapolation Systematics: Parametric vs. Nonparametric Inference of Neutron Star Structure: Introduction

 To balance these competing strengths and limitations, \textbf{hybrid EOS frameworks} have been developed~\cite{Biswas:2020puz,Biswas:2020xna,Biswas:2021yge}, in which the EOS at low densities is anchored by a nuclear meta-model~\cite{Bombaci:1991zz} informed by empirical constraints (e.g., PREX/CREX, $\chi$EFT, and symmetry energy parameters), while the high-density regime is extended using a phenomenological extrapolation.
 This construction enables systematic comparison of modelling assumptions while retaining a firm physics-based foundation near nuclear saturation density.

 In this work, we extend our previous EOS inference framework~\cite{Biswas:2024hja} in two important ways.
 First, we replace the piecewise polytropic high-density extrapolation with a Gaussian Process representation of the squared sound speed.
 This allows us to quantify the systematic errors introduced by restrictive parametric forms and assess their impact on the recovered pressure--density relation and neutron star observables.
-Second, we modify the crust--core junction procedure: whereas our earlier work imposed continuity of pressure to determine the matching density between the crust and the empirical meta-model, here we introduce a smooth blending construction that ensures continuous pressure, energy density, and sound speed across the transition.
+Second, we modify the crust--core junction procedure: whereas our earlier work imposed continuity of the pressure at a single matching density between the crust and the empirical meta-model, here we adopt a thermodynamically consistent finite-interval blending construction in which only the pressure is interpolated, while the chemical potential and energy density are reconstructed from the fundamental relations for cold barotropic matter.
+The center of the blending region is set to an empirically estimated crust--core transition density rather than an ad hoc fixed value (see Sec.~\ref{subsection:Crust--core blending}).
+This procedure allows for a smoother transition between crust and core models while preserving the thermodynamic relations across the matching region.
 By integrating constraints from multi-messenger astrophysics (NICER, gravitational waves, pulsar masses), nuclear theory, and laboratory experiments within a hierarchical Bayesian framework, we provide a systematic comparison of parametric and nonparametric EOS inference and establish robust, bias-minimized constraints on the dense matter EOS.